codelation/codelation_pages/README.md

 Files within subfolders will not be served by the `PagesController`.
 They will be served by a generated controller matching the name of the folder.
-In the case of our "Features > Overview" page, the controller would be the `FeaturesController`.
+In the case of our "Features > Overview" page, the controller would be the `Pages::FeaturesController`.

 ### Routes